So, I am taking a hard earned day off today.†

-I’ll be putting on my faded Marine Corp fatigues and railroad track bars and leading the home town’s Veteran’s Day parade.
-So I thought it would be a good day to tell you the story of my Uncle Mitch.
+It is Veterans Day, and Iíll be putting on my faded Marine Corp fatigues, with gold railroad track bars on my shoulders, and leading the hometown parade.
+So, I thought it would be a good day to tell you the story of my Uncle Mitch.

 Since job prospects for high school graduates in rural Pennsylvania in 1936 were poor, Mitch walked 200 miles to the nearest Marine Corp recruiting station in Baltimore.